Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 2. Enter a description for the tax key in the *Description* field, for example **VAT 19%**.

-3. Enter a validity time frame for the tax key in the *Valid from - to* field.
+3. Enter a validity start and end date for the tax key in the *Valid from* and *to* fields.

-4. Click the *Tax type* drop-down list and select the appropriate option:
+4. Click the *Tax type* drop-down list and select the appropriate option.
+The following options are available:
       - **( )Not specified**
       - **(I)Input tax**
       - **(V)VAT**